happz/ducky-legacy/docs/introduction.rst

 Modular architecture
 ^^^^^^^^^^^^^^^^^^^^

-Virtual machine consists of several modules of different classes, and only few ow them are necessary (e.g. CPU).
+Virtual machine consists of several modules of different classes, and only few of them are necessary (e.g. CPU).
 Various peripherals are available, and it's extremely easy to develop your own and plug them in.

 SMP support